Gorrinee/Text-Identifier-Project/README.md

 Even though the algorithm is not 100% accurate and did not catch themes in the writing as much as I thought it would, it worked every time I compared a piece of work to something written by the same author.
 It could be more accurate if it had more elements to compare the pieces of text to make a more thorough comparison and longer texts input into the program, as it could have been more accurate because it would have had more data to choose from.

 ## Setup
-To test the code, you can simply have three short strings that you would put into `test()` command to look if the code is working correclty.
+To quickly test if the code is working correctly and see the algorithm for yourself, you simply need three short strings that you would put into `test()`, as shown on the screenshots.

-To actually work with larger pieces, it is necessary to have three chuncks of text.
-Two of them would be used as source bodies, so, ideally, they should be as long as posiible, so that the programm had more data to analyze.
+To actually work with larger pieces, it is necessary to have three chunks of text.
+Two of them would be used as source bodies, so, ideally, they should be as long as possible, in order for the program to have more data to analyze.
 Those two files will be saved by the code as "source1" and "source2" by the command `source1.add_file('name_of_file.txt')`.
 The third piece of text is the one you are trying to identify, which would be named "new".
-After that you can run the test and it will give you the result.
+After you have chosen the files, you can run the test and see the conclusion.

 ## Code Examples
 Example of comparing Canterbury Tales to John Green and Shakespeare:

 `def  run_tests():`

     source1 = TextModel('John Green')